HoGA: Higher-Order Graph Attention via Diversity-Aware k-Hop Sampling

-GRAND belongs to the neural flow family of models \cite{bilovs2021neural}, which rely on the graph structure to describe message-passing as a physical process, {\it i.e.} one governed by a Partial Differential Equation (PDE).
-For the sake of comparison, we use the GRAND model with Laplacian attention; the parameters of the adjacency matrix are shared across all layers.
-The GRAND model is also given in terms of the attention matrix from Equation \ref{eq:attn}:
+GRAND belongs to the neural flow family of models \cite{bilovs2021neural}, which rely on the graph structure to describe message-passing as a physical process, {\it i.e.}, governed by a partial differential equation.
+For comparison, we use the GRAND model with Laplacian attention, where the adjacency matrix parameters are shared across all layers.
+The GRAND model is also expressed in terms of the attention matrix from Equation~\ref{eq:attn}.

-Numerical methods, such as forward Euler, are used to solve Equation \ref{eq:GRAND}; the network layer with index $t$ corresponds to a solution of Equation \ref{eq:GRAND} at time $t$.
-In our HoGA-GRAND model, we again replace the attention matrix $\mathbf{A}(\mathbf{x}(t))$ with the analogous multi-hop formulation from Equation \ref{eq:multi_hop_att}.
+Numerical methods, \textit{e.g.}, forward Euler, are used to solve Equation~\ref{eq:GRAND}.
+The network layer with index $t$ corresponds to the solution of Equation~\ref{eq:GRAND} at time $t$.
+In our HoGA-GRAND model, we replace the attention matrix $\mathbf{A}(\mathbf{x}(t))$ with its multi-hop formulation from Equation~\ref{eq:multi_hop_att}.